nbethala/devsecops-eks-pipeline/troubleshoot.md

+# Troubleshooting Guide

-🛠️ Jenkins + SonarQube Quality Gate Troubleshooting Guide
+### 🛠️ Jenkins + SonarQube Quality Gate Troubleshooting Guide
 Issue: Jenkins build stalls at waitForQualityGate() after SonarQube analysis.

 Root Cause: Jenkins awaits a webhook from SonarQube to confirm analysis completion and quality gate status.
 If the webhook is missing or misconfigured, the pipeline hangs.